DanilKrivonos/FunFun/README.md

 ```
 funfun -ITS example/its2.fasta -type its2
 ```
-In the result of FunFun you take comfortable bar plot:
+In the result of FunFun you take comfortable bar plot in html format:

 <img src="https://user-images.githubusercontent.com/53526550/177324645-b297fc42-a774-4883-9cbf-8810cccea0a7.png" width="1000" height="600" align="left">